tonysm/jigsaw.tonysm.com/source/_posts/2021-05-09-double-dispatch.md

 It works!
 Nice.
 If you're like me, you're now delighted with such a sophisticated implementation.

-When an integer receives a float to add, it will call the `FloatNumber::addInteger($this)` passing itself to it.
-The `FloatNumber` object will then convert itself to `Integer` and call the `Integer::addInteger()` passing itself converted to `Integer`.
-So, at that point we have `Integer::addInteger()` receiving an instance of an `Integer` object, which should just add the two integer primitives.
-This happens the other way around when the `FloatNumber::add()` receives an instance of `Integer`.

 Isn't this cool?

 ## Example: Star Trek

 OK, the numbers example was cool and all, but chances are we're not implementing a language.
 Is this even useful anywhere else?
 Well, the important thing about a pattern is the design, not the implementation.
-You can re-use this implementation in other contexts.
+You can re-use the same design on different contexts.

 Let's say we're building a Star Trek game.
 We'll control a spaceship and there might be some enemies along the way, so they have to fight.
 Some enemies will be critical while others will not cause any damage depending on the spaceship.